 Cinematographer Joseph Biroc’s work on Donovan’s Brain is, for lack of a better word, professional.
 He eschews the thirties-inspired gothic darkness, rain and thunderstorm, although this would certainly have been a tempting direction to go in on a film like this.
 Not until the brain really starts to wreak havoc do we get the sort of expressionistic style that one might expect from the subject-matter at hand, and then he also neatly restricts it to the lab and the growing, pulsating brain, shot in deep shadows, dark contrasts and unusual angles.

 Speaking of the brain, it’s the one part of the film that threatens to throw this movie into campy schlock territory.
 It all starts out with a realistic enough looking human brain for a fifties low-budget film.
 But as the movie progresses and Donovan grows stronger, the brain starts growing into absurd proportions – not only that, but it starts glowing from the inside and, pulsating, heaving and flopping around in the fish tank!
 You half expect it to grow a pair of legs and arms and climb out of the vat.
 The rubber brain, working almost like a balloon at times, was designed by special effects creator Harry Redmond Jr. Redmond is one of the rather unsung heroes of special effects, as he was never nominated for any major awards, despite working for some of the greatest directors of Hollywood in the thirties and forties.
 Redmond’s practical effects for King Kong (1933, review), are mostly overlooked because of the groundbreaking work done by Willis O’Brien.
 He worked for directors like Frank Capra, Howard Hawks, David O’Selznick, Fritz Lang, and many others, mostly uncredited.
-In the fifties he became producer Ivan Tors’ go to-guy, working an all of Tors‘ Office of Scientific Investigation films: The Magnetic Monster, Riders to the Stars and Gog, as well as the TV series Sea Hunt (1958-1960) and The Aquanauts.
+In the fifties he became producer Ivan Tors’ go to-guy, working an all of Tors‘ Office of Scientific Investigation films: The Magnetic Monster (review), Riders to the Stars (review) and Gog (review), as well as the TV series Sea Hunt (1958-1960) and The Aquanauts.
 He also worked as the principal special effects creator on the anthology series Science Fiction Theatre (1955-1957) and The Outer Limits (1963-1964).
 He retired in the late sixties.

 The production design follows the tone of the film well, keeping it modern and realistic.
 There’s nothing much special about it, but it feels real and keeps the film grounded in reality — that is, apart from the hilarious scenes of the brain dancing around in the tank, which unfortunately come off as unintentionally funny.